Economic history of India: Socialist period

 The second economic boom cycle ended with the 1979 oil crisis that triggered fiscal deficits through the 1980s.
 In 1975 India's GDP (in 1990 US dollars) was $545 billion, $1,561 billion in the USSR, $1,266 billion in Japan, and $3,517 billion in the US.
-Real GDP per capita grew 51 per cent during 1977-94.
+Real GDP per capita grew 51 per cent during 1977–94.

-Capitalist Boom
+Capitalist boom

 Economic liberalisation in India since the 1990s led to paradigm shift in growth and structure of national income.
-Real GDP per capita grew 142 per cent during 1994-2013.
+Real GDP per capita grew 142 per cent during 1994–2013.

 About one-fourth of the national population was urban by 2000.

 The Indian steel industry began expanding into Europe in the 21st century.
 In January 2007 India's Tata bought European steel maker Corus Group for $11.3 billion.
-In 2006 Mittal Steel (based in London but with Indian management) acquired Arcelor for $34.3 billion to become the world's biggest steel maker, ArcelorMittal, with 10% of world output.
+In 2006, Mittal Steel Company (based in London but with Indian management) acquired Arcelor to form ArcelorMittal, with 10% of world output.

 The government started the Golden Quadrilateral road network connecting Delhi, Chennai, Mumbai and Kolkata with various Indian regions.
 The project, completed in January 2012, was the most ambitious infrastructure project of independent India.